 PO Box 29108, Tel Aviv 61290 Israel

 Please note that the time of lodgement of your application is the time your application is received at our office.
-Therefore, you should consider whether sending your application by mail or courier would be the quickest option.

 Applicants may also use the services of local travel agents and service providers to lodge applications on their behalf.

 Note that applications cannot be lodged at any office outside Israel.